 A Lot of Additional Benefits

-Aside from earning miles and having access to airport lounges, owning a PremierMiles credit card also gives the cardholder travel insurance protection when you buy your plane ticket using your card and also free 30-day purchase protection.
+Aside from earning miles and having access to airport lounges, owning a PremierMiles credit card also gives the cardholder travel insurance protection of up to PHP 1 million in insurance coverage when you charge your travel tickets to Citi PremierMiles and also a free 30-day purchase protection.

 Please be aware that just like all credit cards, you have to read the terms and conditions so you’ll be aware of the details of these benefits.